AdnanOlarmmi/Awesome-Books/README.md

 > Learning objectives

-- We used JavaScript classes.
+- To use JavaScript classes.
-- We understood javascript class methods.
+- To understand Javascript class methods.

 ## Built With